keml-group/.github/profile/README.md

 More information about the subprojects is available in their respective ReadMes.

 ## Support

 Support is currently offered by the main developer, Susanne Göbel under goebel@uni-koblenz.de.

 ## Roadmap

 * A graphical web-based editor for KEML files is currently under construction.
 Since the project is in an early state, it is not shared publically yet.
-* We also plan a tool for ad-hoc analysis of an on-going LLM conversation in the near future
+* We also plan a tool for ad-hoc analysis of an on-going LLM conversation in the near future.

 ## Contributing

 We are open to contributors.
 Maybe you would like to write your bachelor's or master's thesis on KEML?
 Get in touch with Susanne Göbel goebel@uni-koblenz.de.

 ## License